TwirlingGoddess/HeadCount-2.0/README.md

 The application displays educational stats from districts within Colorado by year, per district and allows the user to search by district as well as compare stats between two different districts.

-This application was built using the `create-react-app` boilerplate, with Javascript, React, and CSS.
+This application was built using the `create-react-app` boilerplate, API fetch calls with Javascript, React, and CSS styling.
 It was tested with Jest and enzyme.

 ## Project Goals